joyutils/dwg-production/DISTRIBUTOR.md

 mkdir -p ./distributor/scratch
 ```
 - Copy `distributor.example.config.yml` and rename it `config.yml`, place into folder location specified in compose file that maps to `/config` volume.
 If you haven't changed volumes then it would go in `./distributor/config/config.yml`
+- Edit you config.yml if you want to change default endpoints for joystream-node and query-node.
+The default configuration assumes you are running joystream-node and query-node on the same docker-compose stack on your host.
 - Copy your distributor role key to the keystore as `./distributor/keystore/distributor-role-key.json`, or set a `suri` or `mnemonic` key in the keys list of the `config.yml` file.
 - Edit your `config.yml` file and set the correct workerId, and any other settings the lead might ask for.